TLawrenceGOAT/TLawrenceGOAT.github.io/_posts/2022-11-09-wednesday-wagers-week-10.md

 The Ravens dominated the Saints from start to finish, firmly tossing their metaphorical hats into the Contenders Ring.
 They ran the damn ball with authority and played stout defense against a struggling Saints team.
 Another easy winner.

-Now, we get to the bad beat of the week.
+Now, we get to the bad beat of the week (was a push not a loss, but still a crazy ending).
 With under a minute left in the game, the Chargers and Falcons were all tied up at 17.
 Justin Herbert had dinked-and-dunked his offense down inside the Falcons' 25, and then this happened:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">A DOUBLE FUMBLE? <a href="https://t.co/OrJkspBCPc">pic.twitter.com/OrJkspBCPc</a></p>&mdash; uSTADIUM (@uSTADIUM) <a href="https://twitter.com/uSTADIUM/status/1589361081633628160?ref_src=twsrc%5Etfw">November 6, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+Herbert got them back well within FG range on the very next play and Cameron Dicker kicked a game-winning FG as time expired.
 No more needs to be said about that, so let's move on to Week 10!

 ### Record